great01-cyber/hows-whys.education/README.md

 #### Doesn't challenge the brain

-These findings suggest that unfamiliarity acts as a trigger for students to engage in more active thinking; the greater diagnostic challenge apparently encourages them to generate more self-explanations, and eventually leads to better learning.20, 26 Even more interesting is the potential contribution of biomedical knowledge to the benefit of SE.
-Studies looking at the benefits of integrating relevant biomedical knowledge in the process of learning clinical reasoning in novice diagnosticians suggest that it may help students construct more coherent mental representations of diseases, increasing retention in the longer term and helping them to diagnose difficult cases.12, 37, 38 Similarly, self-explanation when used while solving less familiar cases seems to activate students׳ biomedical knowledge, which could in turn help them create new links between biomedical and clinical knowledge and eventually construct a more coherent illness scripts or representation of a disease.
+# Core Theoretical Frameworks That Align With Hows & Whys App
+## 1. Self‑Explanation Theory (Chi, 1989–2000s)

 Self-explanation is thought to support schema construction, which can lead to reduced intrinsic load during independent problem solving, due to information becoming ‘chunked’ (Joo et al., 2020).
 When solving problems, students are prone to memorising steps without necessarily understanding the purpose of each step (Siegler, 2002).
 Self-explanation encourages them to generate inferences about steps, which facilitates understanding of the principles involved in solving the problem (R. K. Atkinson et al., 2003).
 There is some evidence that higher performing students often use, and benefit from, self-explanation instinctively (Ionas et al., 2012), suggesting that encouraging self-explanation may particularly benefit lower performing students.

-‘The most powerful application of self-explanation may arise after learners have made an initial explanation and then are prompted to revise it when new information highlights gaps or errors.’

-# Core Theoretical Frameworks That Align With Hows & Whys App
-# 1. Self‑Explanation Theory (Chi, 1989–2000s)

 Self-explanation (SE) is a learning technique in which students explain to themselves pieces of a learning material for the purpose of improving their understanding.
 "The mechanisms through which self-explanation fosters learning are described.
 Self-explanation promotes knowledge development and revision of mental representations through elaboration on new information, organisation and integration of new knowledge into existing cognitive structures and monitoring of the learning process."
 Available studies have demonstrated that students׳ diagnostic performance improves when they use self-explanation while solving clinical problems of a less familiar clinical topic.
 Unfamiliarity seems to trigger more self-explanations and to stimulate students to reactivate relevant biomedical knowledge, which could lead to the development of more coherent representations of diseases.